-4.4 Artificial intelligence (AI)
+4.4 Artificial intelligence (AI) (please also see appendix 6)

 Generative artificial intelligence (AI) tools are now widespread and easy to access.
 Staff, pupils and parents/carers may be familiar with generative chatbots such as ChatGPT and Google Bard.

 The federation recognises that AI has many uses to help pupils learn, but may also have the potential to be used to bully others.
 For example, in the form of 'deepfakes', where AI is used to create images, audio or video hoaxes that look real.